FND Track (Functional Neurologic Symptom Disorder)

 What services are available?

 La Selva’s specially trained multidisciplinary team collaborates with each client to design a tailored treatment plan.
+This program follows a mental health model and is made up of general outpatient groups that have also been found to be effective in the treatment of FND.
 The program relies on evidence-based treatment, including cognitive and dialectical behavior therapy (CBT and DBT).
-Didactic and interactive-style groups address topics such as wellness recovery, anger management, codependency, effective communication, family dynamics and more.
-Clients participate in weekly one-on-one sessions with the FND Track director.
-We also have a physical therapist on staff who is specialized in FND.
+Didactic and interactive-style groups address topics such as wellness recovery, anger management, codependency, effective communication, family dynamics and more

 What is the turnaround time for admission?